-A solar cooker is a parabolic shaped dish which uses the power and energy of (direct) sunlight to cook bake, heat or pasteurize food and drink.
+A parabolic solar cooker uses the power and energy of (direct) sunlight to cook bake, heat or pasteurize food and drink.
 Most of them are not expensive and are made from low-tech materials.
 However, some are pretty advanced and can cook for tens or hundreds of people.

 You’re inside your house and you’re cooking using gas or electricity.
 Meanwhile outside the sun is shining.
 So why not use the sun to cook your meal?
 I mean in the sun’s surface, the temperature is about 5500 °C or about 9900 °F!
 So sure, we can use this heat to cook our dinner, pizza’s, veggies, coffee, water, etc. It’s easy and it saves money: Make your own parabolic solar cooker from a satellite dish!
 I did and it’s quite awesome.